-Health Education by the American Association for Health Education (AAHE)
+Health Education by the Society for Health and Physical Education (SHAPE)

 Inclusive Special Education and Teaching Students with Disabilities by the Council for Exceptional Children (CEC)

-Literacy Department master's degree programs by the International Reading Association
+Literacy Department master's degree programs by the International Literacy Association

-Peer Tutoring program in Academic Support and Achievement Program (ASAP) by College Reasing and Learning Association (CRLA)
+Peer Tutoring program in Academic Support and Achievement Program (ASAP) by College Reading and Learning Association (CRLA)

-Physical Education by the National Association for Sport and Physical Education
+Physical Education by the Society for Health and Physical Education (SHAPE)

 Recreation, Parks and Leisure Studies Department by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions